tomasgcosta/gameplan/README.md

 # Description

+Who doesn't miss playing on ijji, back in the early days of free-to-play games?
+Well, I decided to revive and renovate ijji's legacy by creating this project, integrating some of Valve's Steam design ideas, as it is the biggest online gaming platform and, when ijji was still alive and kicking, hosted some of their games.

 This is a solo project that I am building on my own terms, focusing more on the front end aspect of development as I am, by nature, more back end oriented.
 I am building this project as I go!